-The Western Downs ticks plenty of the ‘escape to the country’ boxes with none of the crowds, long distances or associated costs of getting there.
+Western Downs ticks plenty of the ‘escape to the country’ boxes with none of the crowds, long distances or associated costs of getting there.

-Very little ability to access screen time?
+Very little screen time temptations?
 Check.

 Educational?
 Check, check!

 Load the troops into the car and make tracks with this five-day school holiday itinerary through the Western Downs.

 Day 1: Swap Brisbane for The Bunyas